amperature/gdg/design.md

             return false -- basically checking offsets and if they are occupied. end
     end
+end
 ```

-**offsetX and offsetY** are basically the translate functions of the whole piece, not just the individual minos.
+**offsetX and offsetY** are basically values that translate the whole piece, not just the individual minos.
 These are used to not only move the pieces left and right, but also to check the space around the piece.

-The first if statement in the loop is setting the boundaries so that the pieces dont escape the 10x20 grid.
+The first if statement in the loop is setting the boundaries so that the pieces don't escape the 10x20 grid.

-The second if statement is checking if the offests are occupied already: we do this by checking if the value is 1 or not, which we did using applyPiece()
+The second if statement is checking if the positions are occupied already: we do this by checking if the value is 1 or not, which we did using applyPiece().

 ### Piece Lock
-Now it's time to lock and load.
 Here's what lockPiece() looks like:

 ```
 function lockPiece()